CSRF2022/csrf-ccca/README.md

 See the publication above and readme file at https://github.com/duplisea/ccca for more information about the approach.

-See this repo READMEccca.rmd for example code
+See this repo READMEccca.rmd for example code.
+See this repo R/explore-analyses.R for more detailed notes on the worked Greenland Halibut example.